uBizzy/koseven/modules/encrypt/guide/encrypt/index.md

 # Encrypt

 The encrypt module is included with Koseven, but needs to be enabled before you can use it.
-To enable, open your `application/bootstrap.php` file and modify the call to [Kohana::modules] by including the encrypt module like so:
+To enable, open your `application/bootstrap.php` file and modify the call to [K7::modules] by including the encrypt module like so:

-    Kohana::modules(array(
+    K7::modules(array(
         ...
         'encrypt' => MODPATH.'encrypt',
         ...